fieldtrip/website/example/source/neuromag_aligned2mni.md

     [segmentedmri]     = ft_volumesegment(cfg, mri_real)

     % check how it looks; does the segmented mri fit into the mri?
 Probably not
-    % because of neuromag coordinates (x and y are swapped) and a bug in volume
+    % because of Neuromag coordinates (x and y are swapped) and a bug in volume
     % segment.
     cfg                = [];
     test               = segmentedmri;